Probing the energy-smeared R-ratio on the lattice: Methods and Materials

 where $J_\mu=\sum_{f}q_f \bar \psi_f \gamma_\mu \psi_f$ with $f=\{u,d,s,c,b,t\}$, $q_{u,c,t}=2/3$ and $q_{d,s,b}=-1/3$.
 These correlators are the primary data of our lattice simulations and are connected to the $R$-ratio by the well known formula

 Theoretically $R(\omega)$ is a distribution, the spectral density of the correlator $V(t)$, and \emph{has} to be probed by using suitable smearing kernels,

 In this perspective the correlator $V(t)$ itself represents a class of observables, corresponding to $K(\omega)=\omega^2 \exp(-t\omega)/12\pi^2$, whose sensitivity to the energy dependence of $R$ can be varied by changing $t$.
-The so--called window contributions~\cite{RBC:2018dos} to $a_\mu^\mathrm{HVP}$ are elements of another class of observables whose smearing kernels are well localized in the Euclidean-time domain (see e.g. FIG.~1 and FIG.~2 of Ref.~\cite{Alexandrou:2022amy}).
-By choosing $K(\omega)=G_\sigma(E-\omega)$ we provide here results for $R_\sigma(E)$, a class of observables that are well localized in the energy domain.
+The window contributions~\cite{RBC:2018dos} to $a_\mu^\mathrm{HVP}$ are elements of another class of observables whose smearing kernels are natively well localized in the Euclidean-time domain (see e.g. FIG.~1 and FIG.~2 of Ref.~\cite{Alexandrou:2022amy}) but that can also be used to probe the energy dependence of $R(E)$ by changing the parameters that define the time-window (see Ref.~\cite{Colangelo:2022vok} and FIG.~\ref{fig:kernelW} below).
+By choosing $K(\omega)=G_\sigma(E-\omega)$ we provide here results for $R_\sigma(E)$, a class of observables that are natively well localized in the energy domain.

-The determination of $R_\sigma(E)$ on the lattice is possible, with controlled statistical and systematic errors, by using the method of Ref.~\cite{Hansen:2019idp}.
+The determination of $R_\sigma(E)$ on the lattice is possible, with controlled statistical and systematic errors, by using the method\footnote{An alternative, but closely related strategy, has recently been proposed in Ref.~\cite{Boito:2022njs}.
+We also point out to the readers familiar with the Bayesian literature on the subject that, by using the results of Ref.\cite{Valentine2020}, the method of Ref.~\cite{Hansen:2019idp} can be understood within the language of Gaussian Processes, see e.g.\ Refs.~\cite{Horak:2021syv,DelDebbio:2021whr,Candido:2023nnb} and the explanation provided in the supplementary material.
+See also the recent review~\cite{Rothkopf:2022fyo} for a critical discussion of the different methods, with emphasis on those based on Bayesian inference.} of Ref.~\cite{Hansen:2019idp}.
 The starting point of this approach is the following exact representation of the smearing kernel for $\omega>0$,

 where $\tau$ is an integer variable and $a$ is an arbitrary scale that, on the lattice, we identify with the lattice spacing.
 Once the coefficients $g_\tau\equiv g_\tau(E,\sigma)$ are known, $R_\sigma(E)$ can be computed according to